KirankumarAmbati/I-can-not-REACT/JSX.md

 }
 ```

-Now you probably have a gained a sense of painful it would be to declare `React.createElement` for everytime a simple tag could have been used.
-Note that this is what JSX translates to after
+Now imagine an HTML document containing a bunch of tags, but then replaced with multiple `React.createElement` declarations.
+Yeah... you probably have a gained a sense of how painful it would
+be to declare `React.createElement` for everytime a simple tag could have been used.
+Note that this is what JSX translates to after runtime too.
+If you didn't know, React introduces the idea
-runtime too.
-If you didn't know, React introduces the idea of components where an interface can be broken down to multiple components containing react nodes either by `React.createElement` or
+of components where an interface can be broken down to multiple components containing react nodes either by `React.createElement` or JSX that working together.
+To simply put, JSX introduces
-JSX that working together.
-To simply put, JSX introduces elegance or is visually attractive when dealing with UI in JavaScript code.
+elegance or is visually attractive when dealing with UI in JavaScript code.